-- Hierarchy: A hierarchy of concepts with no numeric relations. - Roll Up: What is commonly referred to a "roll up", basically A + B = D, with all concepts being in the same context and there can be any number of concepts adding up to the total. - Roll Forward: What is commonly referred to a "roll forward" or "movement analysis", beginning balance + changes = ending balance.
-A Roll Forward reconciles two instants between two Calendar Time [Measure]s. - Adjustment: Similar to a roll forward in that it is a reconciliation, however rather than the Calendar Time [Measure] changing, it is the report date which changes: originally reported + adjustment = restated. - Variance: Analysis between two Reporting Scenarios [Measure], for example: actual budget = variance. - Other Relations: Some other numeric type computation relation which is too complex to articulate using XBRL calculations and is not one of the other meta patterns.
-For example, the computation of earnings per share or weighted average common shares is an Other Relations meta pattern.
+- Text Block: A narrative or prose reported as HTML within a single concept. - Hierarchy: A hierarchy of concepts with no numeric relations. - Roll Up: What is commonly referred to a "roll up", basically A + B = D, with all concepts being in the same context and there can be any number of concepts adding up to the total. - Roll Forward: What is commonly referred to a "roll forward" or "movement analysis", beginning balance + changes = ending balance.
+A Roll Forward reconciles two instants between two Calendar Time [Measure]s. - Adjustment: Similar to a roll forward in that it is a reconciliation, however rather than the Calendar Time [Measure] changing, it is the report date which changes: originally reported + adjustment = restated. - Variance: Analysis between two Reporting Scenarios [Measure], for example: actual budget = variance. - Other Computation: An other computation meta pattern models some other computation (i.e. it does not fit into the category of either a roll up, roll forward, adjustment, or variance).
+The computations are expressed using XBRL Formula. - Other Relations: Modelled as a Hierarchy, any computations which cannot be expressed using XBRL Formulas, therefore the simply cannot be expressed.